-- 9.1 Where practicable, an employee must not be required to work for more than five hours without a break for a meal, except as provided for in clauses 9.3 8.11 and 9.4. - 9.2 The meal break will be for a period of between 30 and 60 minutes not less than 30 minutes and not more than 60 minutes and will be unpaid. - 9.3 An employee directed by the employer to work in excess of five hours without a meal (or more than six hours in accordance with or such period as extended in accordance with clause 9.4) must be: - (a) paid at the rate of 150% of the minimum hourly rate for the meal period; and - (b) permitted to have the employee's usual meal period as soon as possible after the prescribed meal period, without deduction from the employee's wage.
+- 9.1 Where practicable, an employee must not be required to work for more than five hours without a break for a meal, except as provided for in clauses 8.11 and 9.4. - 9.2 The meal break will be for a period of not less than 30 minutes and not more than 60 minutes and will be unpaid. - 9.3 An employee directed by the employer to work in excess of five hours without a meal (or such period as extended in accordance with clause 9.4) must be: - (a) paid at the rate of 150% of the minimum hourly rate for the meal period; and - (b) permitted to have the employee's usual meal period as soon as possible after the prescribed meal period, without deduction from the employee's wage.